 1. Participant Election to Receive Enron Corp.
 Stock Options in Lieu of Annual Cash Bonus

-I hereby elect to receive stock options for the purchase of Enron Corp. common stock in the following percentage checked by me in lieu of up to 50% of any annual cash bonus I receive in 2001 subject to and pursuant to the provisions of this Election Form (check only one box):
+I hereby elect to receive stock options for the purchase of Enron Corp. common stock in the following percentage checked by me in lieu of up to 50% of any annual cash bonus I receive in 2001 subject to and pursuant to the provisions of this Election Form and the program documents (check only one box):